indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Databags

 Knife solo uploads cookbooks, roles and data bags onto the target node.
-This was not obvious to me at first.
-It was possible that it would only sending instructions.
+This was not obvious to me at first - it is possible that it only sends instructions.

 Databags are annoying, yet they feel necessary.
 Debugging broken data bags are slow.
 However, they seem important and my struggled attempt to justify them are as follows: